Cash Flow Forecasting

 You can create distribution items to see how your budget is performing at a project level with four built-in curves.

-Note: You can choose between weekly and monthly forecasting distribution in the Forecast settings section, as well as configure how distribution items will be created.
+Note: You can choose between weekly and monthly forecasting distribution in the Forecast settings section, and configure how distribution items will be created.

 To create a distribution item: